JacekGaw/JacekGaw/README.md

 ### Hi there 👋

 Welcome to my GitHub profile!
-My name is Jacek and I'm currently looking for my first oportunity to work as a Junior FrontEnd Programmer.
+My name is Jacek and I am a software developer.
+If you have any questions for me, or just want to chat, hit me up!

 #### 📫 How to reach me:
 Email: jac.gawlyta@gmail.com

 #### 🛠 Tech Stack
 - React JS
-- JavaScript
-- TailwindCSS
+- JavaScript, Typescript
+- Node JS with Express
-- HTML5, CSS3
+- HTML5, CSS3, TailwindCSS
 - Firebase
+- Python, Flask
-- Python
+- Selenium
+- SQL, MySQL, PostgreSQL, MongoDB
+- Working with ai models
+- Git, Docker, Postman, CI/CD

 #### 🌱 I’m currently learning
-- TypeScript
+- TypeScript (more advanced)
-- NodeJS with Express
+- Next JS
-- Python
+- Python (Machine Learning and Data Visualizations)
-- Working with ai models